Menu

 Separate iOS and Android Apps

-If you’ve chosen to create separate iOS and Android apps that share dual-platform Skip frameworks, then you will build and run each app in its respective IDE.
+If you’ve chosen to create separate iOS and Android apps that share dual-platform Swift frameworks, then you will build and run each app in its respective IDE.
 The Getting Started guide contains tips for integrating dual-platform frameworks into your development workflow.

 Frameworks